garrettdreyfus/unknownpleasures/README.md

 # unknownpleasures
 ###https://garrettdreyfus.github.io/unknownpleasures/

 This is a drawing tool which mimics the style of the album cover of the seminal album Unknown Pleasures by Joy Division.
+The original cover was created by Peter Saville.
+This project was made in a day.

 ##OG Cover
 A bad imitation of the original album cover.